librallu/RICM4Projet/reports/week1/week1.rst

 	- "OFF": shutdown the card
 	- "SLEEP": puting the card in sleep mode
 	- "WAKEUP": exitig sleep mode
-	- "AT+CWLAP": asking for the detected wifi access points
+	- "AT+CWLAP": asking for the detected wif i access points

 Single arduino version